morphonets/SNT/README.md

 * [Sholl](./NOTES.md) and Horton-Strahler analyses

 * Image processing workflows: Reconstructions can be converted to masks and ROIs.
-Voxel intensities can be profiled around traced paths
+Voxel intensities can be profiled around (or across) traced paths

 ### Visualization